 Curious.
 Although you’ll start out working on well-defined tasks, we expect you will contribute your own ideas, and that you will take the initiative to learn about the broader issues that we are investigating.

 Getting involved in research can be one of the most fulfilling aspects of your undergraduate career, and we urge you to get involved with a lab as soon as you find a topic that interests you.
 It will give you in-depth experience on a particular topic, train you in how science is done, and help to prepare you for graduate, professional, or medical school.
 RAs can go on to do Distinguished Majors Projects in the lab in their fourth year, and may also become co-authors on presentations and published papers.
 It’s also fun, and can really make you feel like you’re part of a community.

 How To Apply

-We are currently accepting applications for summer positions and 2018-2019 academic year positions.
+We are currently accepting applications for 2018-2019 academic year positions.